Homotopy theory with bornological coarse spaces: Coarse K -homology

 This finishes the construction of the functor $A^{f}$ on functors between $C^{*}$-categories.
 The universal property of $A^{f}$ is equivalent to the adjunction \eqref{hbhjeuzefwefewfwe}. \hB \end{rem}

-To a $C^\ast$-category $\bC$ we can also associated a simpler algebra. {We will} now discuss the construction of $A(\bC) \in \Calg$.
-We let $A(\bC)_0$ be the algebraic direct sum with the product operation $(g,f) \mapsto gf$ given by composition
+To a $C^\ast$-category $\bC$ we can also associate a simpler $C^{*}$-algebra $A(\bC)$.
+In order to construct this $C^{*}$-algebra we start with the description of a $*$-algebra $A(\bC)_{0}$.
+The underlying $\C$-vector space of $A(\bC)_0$ is the algebraic direct sum